mascam97/laravel-inertia-notes/README.md

 Personal project to learn [Tailwindcss](https://tailwindcss.com/) and [Laravel 8](https://laravel.com/docs/8.x) and its new features like [Laravel Sail](https://laravel.com/docs/8.x/sail) and [Jetstream with Inertia + Vue](https://jetstream.laravel.com/2.x/introduction.html).

+### Achievements :star2:

+As web developer, I knew already about Laravel 7, Vue 2 and Docker, with this project I achieved.

+- Learn better practices with Docker compose.
+- Learn Inertia to create a Single Page Application.
+- Install all the package from Jetstream and Sail.
+- Create a basic CRUD, each user manage its data.
+- Implement testing to the CRUD with PHPUnit.

 ## Getting Started :rocket:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.